Vancouver Island Communities

 The southeastern shores of the island have the biggest centers, including two of BC’s biggest cities, Nanaimo and Victoria.
 There is much to offer in these communities, great accommodations, dining, shopping and many various outdoor adventures that are just waiting to take you on a journey of a lifetime.

-Tofino, Vancouver Island Communities, Pacific Northwest
+Vancouver Island Communities, Tofino, Vancouver Island Communities, Pacific Northwest

 Tofino, on the west coast of Vancouver Island, photo by Robert Logan

-The east coast of the Island from Campbell River down to the south Island has a very different type of terrain with broad gently sloping shelves that go from the sea to the eastern slopes of the Island mountains.
-Deep, slow-moving, nutrient-rich rivers that are teeming with fish, empty into the sea, building deltas of rich farmland.
+The east coast of the Island, from Campbell River down to the south Island, has a very different type of terrain with broad, gently sloping shelves that go from the sea to the eastern slopes of the Island mountains.
+Deep, slow-moving, nutrient-rich rivers that are teeming with fish empty into the sea, building deltas of rich farmland.

-Victoria, BC Coastal Region, Vancouver Island Communities.
+Vancouver Island Communities, Victoria, BC Coastal Region, Vancouver Island Communities.

 Victoria, Vancouver Island Communities, photo by Bud Logan